bhall2001/serverless-nextjs-github-ci-cd/README.md

 - staging: non production preview of dev environment deployed to AWS
 - prod: the "live" site that users access on AWS

-staging and prod environments require their own serverless config file.
+Staging and prod environments require their own serverless config file.
 Setting up a new environment has a similar recipe to the steps below.

 - create a serverless-ENVIRONMENT.yml file with environment configuration
 - create a GitHub action for the environment